kmio42/binaryclock/doc/hardware.md

 The sensor is well suited for the given scenario, especially the detection of very low brightness allows a resilient handling of dark mode at night.
 As the output of sensor is logarithmical and the PWM tables for LED-Matrix output is logarithmic, mapping from sensor values to output brightness is simple (mostly linear function).

-Some example values are given in table below (no strong measurement setting):
+Some example values are given in table below (no strong measurement setting, measured values from 10-bit ADC with 1.1V reference):

 | Situation | Value |
 | ---       | --- |